-This is the common 2018W Term 1 Canvas site for MATH 104 and is the source of all central course information, including the course outline, course policies, course study materials, access to online homework, course grades, and general announcements.
+This is the common Canvas site for MATH 104 and is the source of all central course information, including the course outline, course policies, course study materials, access to online homework, course grades, and general announcements.

-Each section of MATH 104 also has its own Canvas site, which is maintained by your section's instructor.
+Each section of MATH 104 also has its own Canvas site, which is maintained by that section's instructor.